pratikrana1998/pratikrana1998.github.io/README.md

 A simple background generator using basic HTML, CSS and Javascript.

-Useful for generating cool backgorunds for your websites.
+Useful for generating cool backgrounds for your websites.
 Give it a try!